-The best cookies in NYC can be found all across the Burroughs– but deciding which is “best” is also a matter of perspective and what you like.
+The best cookies in NYC can be found all across the boroughs– but deciding which is “best” is also a matter of perspective and what you like.

 Interested in a rich, decadent, gooey chocolate chip cookie?
 Head to Levain Bakery.
 Looking for a classic “Black and White” NYC cookie?
 Go to Russ & Daughters.
 Shopping for an elegant foodie souvenir?
 Take home a sleeve of Balthazar’s crispy chocolate shortbread.

-Swinging by a coffee shop and in need of something sweet?
+Swinging by a local coffee shop and in need of something sweet?
 Look for Ovenly’s gluten-free salted peanut butter cookie; it’s divine and has a cult following.

-Either way, no matter what you like, the below bakeries showcase something unique about both the NYC food scene and the art of cookie making.
+Either way, no matter what you like, the below bakeries showcase something unique about both the NYC food scene and the art of cookie making itself.
 Now, will the real cookie monsters please stand up?
 This insider’s cookie guide is for you.